Stratford Junior High 1950-1978

 The lawsuit

 In 1997, several parents filed a lawsuit against H-B Woodlawn and Arlington Traditional Elementary School’s weighted lotteries.
 They claimed these “affirmative action lotteries” were reverse discrimination.
-There were attempts to create alternative proposals, for example, taking home addresses or economical status into account, but none were approved by the court.
+There were attempts to create alternative proposals, for example, taking home addresses or economic status into account, but none were approved by the court.
 After going through several courts, the school system lost its battle.
-The lotteries for both schools were “unweighted” and extra students were added to each program retroactively.
+The lotteries for both schools were “unweighted,” and extra students were added to each program retroactively.
 Once again, the number of minority students dropped.

 The solution